flytbase/flytdocs/source/docs/FlytPOD/Hardware_specifications.rst

 PPM/PWM Channels
 """"""""""""""""
-PPM/8xPWM channels for RC Input.
+FlytPOD provides PPM/8xPWM channels for RC Input.
 Connect the ground, power, and signal wires to the RC.
 Choose between PPM, PWM from RC configuration in FlytConsole.
+Read more :ref:`here.<RC_Receiver>`